 About Northgate Academy

-If you’re not already a Northgate Academy family but are interested in using our faith-based online high school program as an accredited choice for your Christian student or as a resource for homeschool coursework, you can check out our programs online.
-Although we welcome and support our part-time students as well, every full time student at NGA is assigned an Academic Success Coach, can email their instructors with questions, can reach out to staff through online chat and text, and has access to one-on-one tutoring through Train The Brain.
+If you’re not already a student at Northgate Academy but you’re interested in using our faith-based online high school program as an accredited choice for your Christian student, your Christian school, or as a resource for homeschool coursework, you can check out our programs online.
+We welcome and support our part-time students too.
+Every full-time student at NGA is assigned an Academic Success Coach and can communicate with subject matter experts via email or reach out to our staff through online chat and text.

 Still have questions?
 Feel free to send us a text at 763-412-4701 or call us at 800-339-7132.
 Our academic support team will be happy to answer your questions or help guide you to the best program for you or your child.